dsouza-anush/playwright-mcp-heroku/README-HEROKU.md

    git push heroku main
    ```

+### How the Heroku Deployment Works

+This repository includes several files that enable smooth deployment on Heroku:

+1. `Procfile`: Defines the processes to run (web and mcp_playwright)
+2. `heroku-setup.sh`: Configures the environment for Heroku deployment
+3. `heroku.package.json`: Modified package.json that includes TypeScript as a dependency

+These files ensure that the TypeScript compilation process works properly on Heroku.

+### Registering with Heroku Managed Inference

-5. Register the MCP server with Heroku Managed Inference:
+To register the MCP server with Heroku Managed Inference:
    - Ensure you have the Managed Inference add-on
    - The Procfile includes the `mcp_playwright` entry needed for registration